SkyLandTW/JXTN/README.md

     * Intellij: same as above, and edit _config\options\jdk.table.xml_ to change the order of JARs (JARs under _endorsed_ should be at top).

+##### Compatibility
+ - AXI is compatible with Java SE 8u20 but not older versions due to change in the default method *Collection.sort* in 8u20 (but not 8).
+Compatibility shall not be an issue afterwards since the collection interfaces have been stable for many years.
+ - Custom implementations of collection interfaces should not override the new generic version of non-generic methods, for the sake of consistency, ex: override *Collection.remove(Object)* instead of *Collection.remove2(E)*, because *remove2(E)* should always call *remove(Object)* internally.

 ##### Notes
- - The library is not meant to match or replace the Java 8 Stream API, but to provide shortcuts to the most commonly-used functions, which the Stream API clearly lacks as it's not directly built on existing collection interfaces.
  - The licenses of modified OpenJDK source remain unchanged.
 They're NOT under public domain like the rest of files.
  - Comments are written in Chinese until I find a way to make dual-language javadoc.
- - Primitive methods are named differently instead of using overloads ( *firstOfMin* and *firstOfMinInt*), because they tend to break Java IDEs.
+ - Primitive methods are named differently depending on their types instead of utilizing overloads (ex: *firstOfMin* and *firstOfMinInt*), because overloading with function interfaces plus autoboxing tend to break code parsing in Java IDEs.
  - No extension to Array classes for now because I don't know how to do it.
  - No test suite available.
 Some code may be broken since I never test them.
- - AXI should only be used with the latest released version of Oracle JDK/JRE.

 ------------------------------------------------------------------------------